 Nathaniel Hawthorne’s Hester Prynne makes for a memorable character.
 Wear a puritan or pilgrim costume and slap on a red A, and it should be immediately recognizable.
 I’d recommend embroidery or just a cardboard cutout to wear hanging from your neck for the A.

-So, that turned out to be more than ten because then I thought of a few more, haha.
-But if you need some more ideas, drop me a message in the comments and maybe I’ll tack on a Part II at some point.
+But if you need some more ideas, drop me a message in the comments and maybe I’ll tack on a Part II at some point!
 And don’t forget about the easy ones like Harry Potter, Lord of the Rings or Game of Thrones (there are always a bunch of these so I didn’t include them here).

 Hope this helps with the costume ideas!
 Are you planning a literary halloween costume?
 Have you seen a really good one somewhere out in the wild?
 Subscribe to The Bibliofile to find out when new stuff gets posted and have a spooktacular Halloween!